Pranav20010312/Football-News-Assistant-using-RAG/README.md

 # ⚽ Football News Assistant using RAG

 ## 📌 Problem Statement
-Built a **GenAI application** to transform football news articles into an interactive question-answering tool.
-Fans and journalists often want to extract meaningful insights quickly from long-form news content.
+Built a **GenAI application** to transform football news articles into an interactive question-answering tool.Fans and journalists often want to extract meaningful insights quickly from long-form news content.
 This project uses **RAG (Retrieval-Augmented Generation)** to let users ask questions about live football articles and get accurate, source-cited answers in real time.

 ---